-General Fund Transfer Litigation
+General Fund Transfer and Electric Rates Litigation

-The City is currently litigating two related cases regarding its 2013 electric rates and transfer from the Electric Fund to the General Fund, which were filed in the Los Angeles Superior Court in 2014 (together, the "2014 lawsuits").
-In July 2018, the Glendale Coalition for a Better Government filed a petition for writ of mandate challenging the City's adopted 2018 electric rates on similar grounds, and the lawsuit has been set for trial in February 2020.
+The City is nearing completion of two consolidated cases regarding its 2013 electric rates and transfer from the Electric Fund to the General Fund, which were filed in the Los Angeles Superior Court in 2014 (together, the "2014 Lawsuit").
+In July 2018, the Glendale Coalition for a Better Government filed a petition for writ of mandate challenging the City's adopted 2018 electric rates on similar grounds ("2018 Lawsuit").
+The 2018 Lawsuit has been dismissed without prejudice and the statute of limitations tolled until there is a final non-appealable judgment in the 2014 Lawsuit.
+On October 13, 2020, the City received a favorable ruling in the 2014 Lawsuit resulting in a determination that the City will not have to make any refunds of electric rate revenues or general fund transfers.
+That decision may be appealed.

-The 2014 lawsuits challenged the City's electric rate plan which includes transfers of electric revenue from the Glendale Water & Power Electric Fund to the General Fund (the "GFT").
+The 2014 Lawsuit challenged the City's electric rate plan which includes transfers of electric revenue from the Glendale Water & Power Electric Fund to the General Fund (the "GFT").
 The City Charter provides that the City may transfer 25% of electric operating revenues to the General Fund.
 The City has made the GFT under the authority of its City Charter since it was approved in 1921, although not recently for the fully authorized 25%.

-The 2013 electric rates were challenged primarily on the grounds they violated Proposition 26, in that they constituted a "tax".
+The 2013 electric rates were challenged primarily on the grounds they violated Proposition 26, in that they constituted a "tax" because they included the GFT.
 The trial court concluded that the 2013 electric rates violated Proposition 26 and ordered that the City credit ratepayers for the GFT in the cumulative amount of the transfer beginning with FY 2013-14, plus interest.
-Lastly, the trial court ordered that credits for any subsequent years would accrue.
+The trial court ordered that credits for any subsequent years would accrue.
 The trial court has also issued a writ of mandate commanding the City to cease to include the GFT in the electric rates charged to consumers unless and until a majority of the Glendale electorate approves the tax in the rates.
+The City appealed that decision.